melbandit/webdev5_imgur/README.md

 <h2>Prerequisites:</h2>

 You will need to import these MySQL files into your server database before running the repository.
 Run/Import them in order.
-File Locations: within prerequisites folder
+File Locations: within prerequisites folder.

 1. prerequisites/create-tables.sql
     - run/import create-tables.sql to generate the database tables